In this checklist for starting a business, we show you how to get a new venture safely and successfully off the ground.

 Businesses that need an online store might also wish to look at hosted store builders like Shopify or BigCommerce; there’s also the option of selling on existing online marketplaces like Amazon and Etsy.

-Using platforms like Etsy and Amazon to sell online involves a different approach to e-commerce — but one that can work very well for certain businesses.
-You can check out our Shopify vs Etsy post or our Shopify vs Amazon comparison review for more details on how to use these marketplaces effectively when starting a new business.
+Using platforms like Etsy, eBay and Amazon to sell online involves a different approach to e-commerce — but one that can work very well for certain businesses.
+You can check out our Shopify vs Etsy post, our Shopify vs eBay shootout or our Shopify vs Amazon comparison review for more details on how to use these marketplaces effectively when starting a new business.

 Building a mailing list